JUMP AHEAD

 Dashboard efficiency does not include charging loss

-• It combines the vehicle’s efficiency (weight, powertrain, aerodynamics) and your driving conditions.
+- It measures the vehicle’s efficiency (weight, powertrain, aerodynamics) and your driving conditions.

 Driving consumption can be estimated by dividing the usable battery capacity by the WLTP range.